razasoneji/Fitness-Tracker/README.md

 - **Nutrition Management**: Record and view daily nutrition data.
 - **Progress Monitoring**: Track weight, BMI, and other progress metrics over time.

-All these functionalities are implemented with a focus on **database transactions** using SQL Server and ADO.NET.
+All these functionalities are implemented with a focus on **database transactions** using SQL Server and ADO.NET , also it currently lacks authentication which can implemented as a future enhancement.

 ## Technologies Used